sinatra/sinatra.github.com/configuration.markdown

 ### `:logging` - log requests to `STDERR`

 Writes a single line to `STDERR` in Apache common log format when enabled.
-This option is enabled by default in classic style apps and disabled by default in `Sinatra::Base` subclasses.
+This setting is enabled by default in classic style apps and disabled by default in `Sinatra::Base` subclasses.

 Internally, the [`Rack::CommonLogger`][cl] component is used to generate